 In 1981, a hair-metal band -perhaps the King Of All Hair Metal Bands- formed, and speaking for myself, I remember being truly blown away, a year later (the time it took them to reach the East coast) when I cranked their cassette to eleven, in my 1972 dark blue Cadillac DeVille.
 This car, often referred to as the ‘War Wagon’ was one of the best cars I ever owned.
 With giant bench seats, it could fit 6 or 7 people in comfortably, and my boyfriend ( my true love) hooked up a sound system that shook the leaves off of every tree I flew past: with it’s Pioneer Super-Tuner, Equalizer/Power Booster, and extra amp in the trunk, it slammed the sound barrier.
 But it wasn’t just loud, it was crystal clear, and it complimented my ‘rolling living room’ by simultaneously pleasing my crew and agitating every human being over the age of thirty for miles around.
-It ran low and smooth, and was as insulated as a cop car (from what I was told!)
+It ran low and smooth, and was as insulated as a cop car (from what I’d been told by those who had the pleasure of riding with the po-po.)
 The acoustics were amazing.
 I felt as cool as ‘The Duke’ in ‘Escape From New York’ when I drove that car.
 Thunder on wheels, with an interior that smelled faintly of leather and Aqua Net.
-It wasn’t cheap on gas, but after I implemented my ‘Ride For Five’ program, we rolled deep- as far as L’Amour’s in Brooklyn to the south, and the Agora Ballroom in New Haven to the North.
+It wasn’t cheap on gas, but after I implemented my ‘Ride For Five’ program, we rolled deep- as far as L’Amour’s in Brooklyn and Queens to the south, and the Agora Ballroom in New Haven to the North.
 From one Rock Club to another, Destination Anywhere.
 The tunes sounded so great in that car, that many was a time we’d wait out a song’s finish in the parking lot.

 So it’s really no surprise that one of the clearest memories I have of really fucking rocking, was to the debut album from Motley Crue, in 1982 in that car.
 Songs like Live Wire’, ‘Piece Of Your Action’ and ‘Too Fast For Love’ spoke directly to the Heavy Metal faction of the day, a faction of which I was a card carrying member, possibly even on the Board.
 ‘On With The Show’, ‘Merry Go Round’- I can still hear them.
 By 1983, I had started college at NCC, with the hopes and dreams of being a rock writer, and I quickly joined the school newspaper (‘Soundings’) strolling in with no concept of seniority or waiting my turn, so anxious I was to begin writing articles about this music that I loved so much.
 In I would walk, my hair teased to within an inch of my life, heavy handed black eyeliner and various layers of spandex, scarves, glitter, fringes and feathers, spiky suede boots, mini skirts.
 Like a 70′s version of Steven Tyler in dress, with a little Stevie Nicks thrown in on the girly side.
 Not that I was as cool as the lead singer, or as pretty as Stevie Nicks was at the time- it was just that I was jocking their style-and hopeful.
 Some might say I looked like I was heading to the Cat Club in broad daylight.
 They would be over 30.